Research/Areas of Interest

 Biography

-I am interested in Global Change Biology, with particular emphasis on climate change, species invasion, and sustainability of natural and agricultural ecosystems.
-As a research group, we currently work in diverse agroecosystems – tea in China, coffee in Costa Rica, and vegetables and grains in Massachusetts – as well as in old fields, hemlock forests and urban green roofs.
-For example, we are studying the effects of climate change and herbivores on tea chemistry, and how it affects tea quality and productivity (as well as farmer livelihoods!).
+I am interested in Global Change Biology, with particular emphasis on climate change, invasive species, and sustainability of natural and agricultural ecosystems.
+As a research group, we have worked in diverse systems including but not limited to coffee agroecosystems, tea responses to climate, invasive species impacts on hemlock growth and survival, plant defense strategies, and urban green roofs.
+For example, we are currently studying the effects of light and herbivores on the performance of sugar maple seedlings.
 By integrating physiological, chemical, isotope techniques and theory, we strive to elucidate patterns, identify mechanisms, and anticipate future threats.